eliocamp/metR/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have reduced the size of the package.
+In this version I have fixed errors with reverse dependencies.

 ## Test environments